Blog Marketing: What It Is and How to Do It

 - It Needs to Be Marketed Too: You're using the blog to market your business, but for it to work, people need to know about it, which means you have to find your target market and entice them to your blog.

 Starting a blog and using it to promote your business can be set up within minutes.
 It's the ongoing management and marketing that will take time.

-- Create Your Blog.
-Decide on your blogging platform, and set it up, including customization that fits your business.
+- Create Your Blog: Decide on your blogging platform, and set it up, including customization that fits your business.
 Be sure to use the same logo on your blog as on your website (if you have a separate website) to retain consistency.
 If you use a free blog platform (not recommended for business blogging), have a domain name pointing to the blog to make it easier for consumers to get to your site.

-- Market Your Blog.
-It's very easy to integrate social media into your blogs so that your blog posts go out to your followers.
+- Market Your Blog: It's very easy to integrate social media into your blogs so that your blog posts go out to your followers.
 Include your blog on your marketing materials as well.

-- Reply to Comments.
-Remember, blogs are social, so people will ask questions, provide feedback, or share their opinion.
+- Reply to Comments: Remember, blogs are social, so people will ask questions, provide feedback, or share their opinion.
 Delete spam posts.

 - Use Your Blog to Encourage Email Signups.
-Signups is another great way to keep people who are interested in your business coming back to your blog, which again, gives them more opportunity to spend money with you.
+Signups are another great way to keep people who are interested in your business coming back to your blog, which again, gives them more opportunity to spend money with you.